 We’ve all heard that a good night’s sleep is important, but not many of us are aware of how integral sleep is to our overall wellbeing.
 Sleep specialists – or polysomnographers – suggest that we get between 7 to 8 hours of shut-eye a night and they suggest that that going to bed around 10pm is the most effective time to hit the pillow.
-When sleeping on a firmer surface, the bones absorb most of the pressure, meaning there is less stress on muscles, veins and arteries.
+When sleeping on a firmer surface like the cotton or silk pillowcase, the bones absorb most of the pressure, meaning there is less stress on muscles, veins and arteries.
 Muscles are less strained, and circulation is improved.
-A firm mattress also keeps your lower back from collapsing, which could allow for more oxygen intake while sleeping.
+A firm mattress from Eva Mattress also keeps your lower back from collapsing, which could allow for more oxygen intake while sleeping.
 There is an article named endy vs caper – Gotta Sleep, which will help you choose the right one.

 Getting proper sleep is like laying a solid foundation on which to build.
 If you’re getting sufficient sleep, you set yourself up for optimal activity and health throughout the day.

 There are five stages of sleep, the last of which is called REM (rapid eye movement), and a full sleep cycle usually takes 90- minutes.
 REM sleep is, perhaps, the most important because it helps the brain form new memories, stimulates the central nervous system, and restores brain chemistry to a normal balance.